duncanabraham/thortoise/README.md

 ## Software
 Lets buck the trend and not use ROS!
-How about some custom robot code with a pub/sub (redis) channel to allow communication between component parts which could be written in different languages depending on the task at hand.
+How about some custom robot code with a pub/sub (redis) channel to allow communication between component parts which could be written in different languages depending on the task at hand ... or maybe just write it all in good ol' JS!